anupambhatnagar/GPUPuzzlers/_posts/2023-03-06-memorable-mysteries.md

 ## Puzzler 1

 The code snippet below copies a large tensor from the CPU to the GPU.
-The copy takes palce through the PCIE connection to the GPU.
-If you compute the effective bandwidth on an A100 (40 GB) it comes to about 4.2 GB/sec, far below the advertised performance of 16GB/s for PCIE v3 - why?
+The copy takes place through the PCIe connection to the GPU.
+If you compute the effective bandwidth on an A100 (40 GB) it comes to about 4.2 GB/sec, far below the advertised performance of 16 GB/s for PCIe v3 - why?

 ```python
 N = 2**32